D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Experiments

 \subsection{Implementation Details}

-\textbf{Small scale datasets: } For CIFAR-100, Nest-Tiny with a configuration of $S = 1$ and for SVHN, MNIST $S = 2$ is used, the embedding dimension is set to 192, the number of hierarchy levels is 3, the number of transformer encoder blocks per level is 4 and the number of heads in each level is 6.
+\textbf{Small-scale Datasets: } NesT-tiny architecture with a configuration of $S = 1$ is used for CIFAR-100 experiments, while for SVHN and MNIST we use $S = 2$.
+The embedding dimension is set to 192, the number of hierarchy levels is 3, the number of transformer encoder blocks per level is 4 and the number of heads in each level is 6.
 Augmentations such as random erasing, cutmix, mixup and random augment are used as suggested in \cite{nest}.
 However, mixup is not used in the incremental phases.
-The suitable choices of hyper-parameters were $\lambda$ = 10, $\tau$ = 1 and $\gamma$ = 0.1.
-All experiments have been performed on RTX A6000 GPU, using a batch size of $128$.
-Specifically, we observe that performing distillation only over memory samples is more favorable.
+The suitable choices of hyper-parameters found empirically are $\lambda$ = 7, $\tau$ = 1 and $\gamma$ = 0.1.
+We use a batch size of $128$ and observe that performing distillation only over memory samples is more favorable.

-\textbf{ImageNet:} Nest-Tiny with configuration of $S = 4$, embedding dimensions are set to $(96,192, 384)$, the number of hierarchy levels are 3, the number of transformer encoder blocks per level are $(3, 6, 12)$ and the number of heads per level are $(2, 2, 8)$.
+\textbf{ImageNet:} We use NesT-tiny architecture for ImageNet experiments too.
+We set $S = 4$, embedding dimensions is set to $(96,192, 384)$, the number of hierarchy levels are 3, the number of transformer encoder blocks per level are $(3, 6, 12)$ and the number of heads per level are $(2, 2, 8)$.
 Augmentations such as random erasing, cutmix, mixup and random augment are used as suggested in \cite{nest}.
-Mixup is used in the incremental phases, unlike the case of small scale datasets.
-The suitable choices of the hyper-parameters have been found to be $\lambda$ = 4, $\tau$ = 0.3 and $\gamma$ = 0.05.
-Specifically, we observe that performing distillation over all samples provides more stability when training NesT on ImageNet.
-All experiments have been performed on RTX A6000 GPU, using a batch size of 384 for ImageNet-100 and 1024 for ImageNet-1K.

-For both small and large scale datasets, the model is trained for 250 epochs, 150 epochs in case of 2 classes per phase to avoid overfitting, with weighted Adam as an optimizer\cite{adamw}.
+Mixup is also used in the incremental phases.
+Empirically, we find that the hyper-parameters when set to $\lambda$ = 4, $\tau$ = 0.3 and $\gamma$ = 0.05 yield the best results.
+We observe that performing feature distillation over all samples provides more stability when training NesT on ImageNet.
+We use a batch size of 384 for ImageNet-100 and 1024 for ImageNet-1K.\\ For both small and large scale datasets, the model is trained for 250 epochs, 150 epochs in case of 2 classes per phase.
+Weighted Adam~\cite{adamw} is used as the optimizer.
 The learning rate starts from $2.5\text{e}-4$ and decays following cosine annealing scheduler.
-We make use of PyTorch implementation of NesT from timm library~\cite{rw2019timm}.
+We make use of PyTorch implementation of NesT from timm library~\cite{rw2019timm} and train on an RTX A6000 GPU.